 These property interests will be maintained in a secure and safe condition.
-Where possible holding costs will be defrayed by securing temporary rental or licence fees.
+Where it is possible to do so, holding costs will be defrayed by securing temporary rental or licence fees.

 The continued holding of these properties usually has an opportunity cost and this is not generally justified where the redevelopment potential is small or remote.
 Continued justification will need to be substantiated on the basis of specific development proposals and estimated timescales, holding cost and return assumptions.